MyPersonalProjects-hehe/Z-Gen-client/README.md

 **Note**:
 When running locally, the back-end fucntionality wont load.
 For security measures, acess to the backend is not permitted.
 Access can be granted at any time, just contact me :)
-Because of my free trial for the dopleyment, some of the data needs a certain time to load!
+Because of my free trial for the deployment, some of the data needs a certain time to load!

 1. Clone the https://github.com/MyPersonalProjects-hehe/Z-Gen-client.git locally: